-- Ingesting Large Files via the REST API - Direct Comparison of Different Transfer Methods - Comparison of Upload and Download Times for Different Transfer Methods - Copying Files Between Federated Filesystem and Repository Storage - Range Retrieval
+- Ingesting Large Files via the REST API - Serving Large Files via Filesystem Federation - Direct Comparison of Different Transfer Methods - Comparison of Upload and Download Times for Different Transfer Methods - Copying Files Between Federated Filesystem and Repository Storage - Range Retrieval

-Large files can be uploaded via the REST API.
+Large files can be uploaded via the REST API, or projected into the repository using filesystem federation.
 Transfer times for uploading to the repository via the REST API are about the same as copying using NFS, and moderately faster than using SCP.
+Uploading via the REST API to a federated filesystem is significantly slower and requires a large temp directory capacity.